Survey logic – Hide questions in a survey

-In Netigate it is possible to control the flow of your questions and how they are displayed to your respondents with the help of hide logic.
+In Netigate it is possible to control the flow of your questions and how they are displayed to your respondents with the help of advanced logic.
 To use the logic functionality you have two options, depending on whether you want to use it at page level or at question level.

 Hide logic allows you to hide pages, complete questions, or specific response alternatives where a respondent or their answers do not meet the necessary criteria that you have set.

 Note: We strongly recommend that you build your entire survey before you add any hide logic to your survey questions.
 Furthermore, you should avoid changing the order of your questions after logic has been added.

 If you have already added logic to your questions, the logic symbol will appear green and the existing logic will be listed in the logic screen.
 Directly below the existing logic, you can add new logic by clicking Add Logic.
 You can edit existing logic by clicking the existing rule to expand it, or you can delete it by clicking the trash can.